Home

 • New Revised Standard Version (NRSV) Integrated Catholic or Orthodox Apocrypha editions, Gender Inclusive, Formal equivalence, High School reading level.

-Primary Sources for this set of pages:
+Primary Sources for this set of linked pages:

 • Our Bible and the Ancient Manuscripts (5th ed)